nayelyrodarte/skin-tracker/README.md

-# skin-tracker
+# skin-tracker 💆💄
-A skin care routine weekly calendar I made as a final project for the Centraal Academy's Mx bootcamp.
+A skin care routine weekly calendar I made as a final project for the Centraal Academy's (@ Mexico City) bootcamp.